 Ingredients with nutrition insight and swaps

 - Oranges are high in calcium, supporting bone and teeth health.
 They are also high in vitamin C, folate, fiber, potassium, and many other key nutrients.
-As the zest is used for this recipe - organic oranges are best as you want to use fruit that hasn't been dyed, waxed, or sprayed with fungicide.
+Also, since the zest is used for this recipe - organic oranges are best as you want to use fruit that hasn't been dyed, waxed, or sprayed with fungicide.
 If you don't have access to organic oranges and don't feel comfortable using the zest, it can be omitted from the recipe.

 - Honey is used to sweeten these muffins; no sugar is needed.
 I like to use honey as it is a common ingredient we have in our homes that has more nutritional value (it contains some minerals and vitamins) than white sugar.
-Alternatively, you could use maple syrup, I found a liquid sweetener is needed for this recipe so the batter doesn't come out too thick!
+Alternatively, you could use maple syrup; I found that a liquid sweetener is needed for this recipe so the batter doesn't come out too thick!

 - Eggs help these muffins rise and stay together well.
-Having eggs in these muffins increases the protein too.
+Having eggs in these muffins increases the protein, too.

-- I like to use whole wheat flour in these muffins as it is less processed than white flour and contains more nutrients like fiber, protein, B and E vitamins, iron, folate, and more.
+- I like to use whole-wheat flour in these muffins as it is less processed than white flour and contains more nutrients like fiber, protein, B and E vitamins, iron, folate, and more.

-- Baking soda and baking powder are both needed for this recipe.
+- Both Baking soda and baking powder are needed for this recipe.

 - Raisins or craisins (dried cranberries) are an optional addition!
 I especially like adding craisins for the flavor combination with the orange, and it's a pretty burst of color too!